All Episodes

 They never told you the truth about how Obama failed.

-Nobody's ever gonna hold them accountable.
+Nobody's ever going to hold them accountable.

 And they create hysteria.